Samsung Galaxy Note20 Ultra review: There is a problem

 Conclusion

 That's all there is to say about the Samsung Galaxy Note20 Ultra.
 The Snapdragon variant is definitely a better deal, but it also costs 70 euros more and can only be imported from China.
-If you do that, Bixby and a small part of other system apps are set to Chinese, which you should be able to cope with, especially since the device itself can of course be used in German.
-Because with the device available in this country you have a great smartphone, but the battery is simply too weak for the target group.
-To answer my original question: I might prefer the S21 Ultra, or the Note20 Ultra with Snapdragon.
-Because there it is Proprocessor no Proproblem, which is basically the only criticism of the Samsung Galaxy Note20 Ultra.
+If you do that, Bixby and a small number of other system apps are set to Chinese, but you should be able to cope with that, especially since the device itself can of course be used in German.
+Because with the device available here you have a great smartphone, but the battery is simply too weak for the target group.
+To answer my original question: I would probably go for the S21 Ultra, or the Note20 Ultra with Snapdragon.
+Because there the processor is no longer a problem, which is basically the only criticism of the Samsung Galaxy Note20 Ultra.

 Many thanks to Samsung Germany for providing the test device!